Open-Transactions/protocol-docs/docs/OTContract.md

   consequences, maybe even exploit.
 * The first character of metadata defines the type of key that is used.
 Is there any way that a key that doesn't start with `S` can be valid?
+* The XML parsing code includes support for the deprecated single-key system by recognizing a `key` tag.

 ## Verification